 Fertilizers should be not be used indiscriminately in the beach and dune area.
 Excess amounts may damage the development of diverse and stable plant communities and increase the occurrence of plant diseases.
 Excess nitrogen also may leach through beach sand and pollute groundwater.

-Suggested rates and timing for dune fertilization are listed in Table 1.
+Suggested rates and timing for dune fertilization are listed in Table 1 and Table 2.
 During the first growing season, fertilizer should supply nitrogen at the rate of 150 to 200 pounds N per acre and phosphorus at the rate of 50 to 60 pounds P2O5 per acre, which converts to about 3.5 to 4.5 pounds N per 1,000 square feet and 1.0 to 1.5 pounds P2O5 per 1,000 square feet.
 This should be split into three equal applications.

 Fertilizer with a ratio of 3 parts N to 1 part P2O5 is ideal, but many fertilizer materials can be used to supply these rates.
 The need for fertilizer after the first year varies with location and can be determined by the appearance of the grass.
 Fertilizer materials and rates suggested in the table are a mixed fertilizer (10-10-10) and ammonium nitrate because these materials are readily available at farm and garden stores.